-From the architect.
+Text description provided by the architects.
 In place of a modest masonry house with a neighboring stable evolved a small, freely grouped “hamlet” consisting of two residential buildings and a small storage shed.
 The original ensemble on the forest edge radiated an organically developed and relaxed atmosphere.
 Inspired by the “genius loci”, the architect reinterpreted the traditional rural timber buildings: For instance, the optical transparency in the vertical cladding of farm buildings is employed in the design of the front façade with the entrance area behind it.
 Several bench elements are integrated in and between the houses.

 Tom Lechner sees contemporary interpretations of historical precedents “not only as an aspiration but the only right answer for the development of such projects in rural areas” – in this case for the second residence of a conductor and his large family.